hoangnguyen177/clowder-deployment/README.md

 * edit setupenv-openstack.
 Make sure you get the IMAGE_ID and OS_PROJECT_NAME right.The IMAGE_ID should be a Ubuntu image.

 * **make stack**
-* Create a DNS that points to the first master node, this DNS should match clowder_host field in vars/secrets.yml
+* Create a FQDN that points to the first master node, this FQDN should match clowder_host field in vars/secrets.yml

 ## Deploy Docker swarm